These are a some good commands you can use to help troubleshoot new VPN tunnels.

 single `.’ (no flags)

 There are times where you will need to run a capture on the “Accelerated Security Path“.
-Below shows what the ASP entails:
+ASP within Cisco ASA has two main components:

 Running an ASP Capture: